 On the bottom of the body, there’s a mac valve.
 This can be used to make fine adjustments to the air pressure.

 Handle also features a needle stop system.
-There’s no Quick Fix system like on the Infinity, but at least there’s a numbered dial, which makes using the same setting easier than say on Iwata’s Custom Micron, which comes without the dial.
+There’s no Quick Fix system like on the Infinity, but at least there’s a numbered dial, which makes using the same settings easier than say on Iwata’s Custom Micron, which comes without the dial.

 Harder and Steenbeck Evolution CRPlus 2in1 Airbrush

 If you don’t care about the Quick Fix handle, the H&S Evolution airbrush might be a good alternative to the Infinity, that’s also quite a bit cheaper.
-The Evolution shares many of its components, such as for example the nozzle or needle, with the Infinity.
+The Evolution shares many of its components, such as the nozzle or needle, with the Infinity.
 Its performance is also pretty much the same.